tes-gfx/yocto_manifest/README.md

 A protocol parameter defining the protocol for GIT is required:
 * ssh   - Use SSH protocol (a private key file might be required)
 * https - Use HTTPS protocol
+A dir parameter is required, pointing to the directory where the repos will be cloned to.

 ## setup_build.sh [TARGET]
 Sets up a build directory including all Yocto config files to enable building TES Yocto images.